microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Name.VNET.md

 ## SYNOPSIS

-Virtual network names should use a standard prefix and meet naming requirements.
+Virtual network names should use a standard prefix.

 ## DESCRIPTION